Grabbing your reader’s attention is one thing. Infuriating your audience to the point of a mass unsubscribe is another!

 Two words: Time and Place

-In the current #Metoo climate, sending an email that can be easily misconstrued was just in bad taste – ESPECIALLY when you cater to a female audience!
+In the climate created by the #Metoo movement, sending an email that can be easily misconstrued was just in bad taste – ESPECIALLY when you cater to a female audience!

 Sure, I get what was intended and I know the company didn’t mean any ill-will.
 In fact, I didn’t even think twice about it until the apology email was sent 6 hours later.

 The point is, you don’t know who is in your audience (well in this particular case – they did…seriously I can’t make any excuses for this one) so be mindful of your approach.

 Yes, we all have our “target audience” but do innuendos, profanity, and/or sexist remarks need to be your filtering system if you are a candle making company (i.e. an objective company)?

 Am I saying you can’t send emails with profanity in the title?
 Yes and No.

 For email deliverability, it isn’t the best idea (although the favored work-around is that magic asterisk or character placement that help you get the point across and slide past the filters).